Our partnership with Germany is going strong: Part 2: Hildegard-Wegscheider-Schule from Berlin visits NewVIc in London!

 NewVIc German and history students went to Berlin not only to explore the sights but also to become friends with the students of our partner college Hildegard Wegscheider Gymnasium.

-Students at Newham Sixth Form College (NewVIc) will pitch marketing campaigns at a range of German manufacturersare with students from the Berufliche Schule Korbach und Bad Arolsen (BSK) in Germany.
+Students pitched marketing campaigns at a range of German manufacturers with students from the Berufliche Schule Korbach und Bad Arolsen (BSK) in Germany.

 SHAPE Europe – Sustainability, Health, Activity, Personality, Energy: Being Young in Europe.
 This is the focus of the Comenius Project – a cooperation financed by the European Union between New VIc in London, the Kaufmännische Schulen in Rheine, in Germany and Obchodna Academia Milana Hodžu in Trenčin, in Slovakia.